 - a discussion on how and when to let an employer know about one’s felony record

-- in collaboration with CareerSource Suncoast, information on two incentives for hiring individuals with felony records: the Work Opportunity Tax Credit and federal bonding
+- in collaboration with CareerSource Suncoast, information on the Work Opportunity Tax Credit and federal bonding (incentives for hiring individuals with felony records)

 Have a criminal record and looking for work?
-Contact our partner, 70 Million Jobs, “the Indeed.com for formerly incarcerated citizens.”
+Contact our partners

 Inmate comments about the CEO Workforce Education program: